Hyperfoil/hyperfoil.github.io/docs/basics/basic_benchmark.md

 ## Multiple Core Support

-* By default, Hyperfoil only utlize single core for the execution for experimenting & debugging.
+* By default, Hyperfoil only utlizes single core for the execution for experimenting & debugging.
 For production usage, add the `threads` that matches to the total CPU core numbers.

 ```yaml
 name: BENCHMARK_NAME